 - Disneyland – Legendary amusement park that still brings out the big kid in everyone.
 Features rides and attractions that showcase some of the best-loved television characters of all time.

-- Long Beach – City best known for its waterfront attractions, including the unique and permanently docked RMS Queen Mary ship/hotel and the Aquarium of the Pacific.
+- Long Beach – City best known for its waterfront attractions such as Peninsula Beach and including the unique and permanently docked RMS Queen Mary ship/hotel and the Aquarium of the Pacific.

 - Huntington State Beach – Iconic surfing spot famous for being the place where George Freeth, the 'father of modern surfing,' first showcased his skills in 1910.
 This 121-acre state beach is a popular destination for water lovers to swim, surf, fish, or sunbathe.